idptools/metapredict/README.md

 1. As a stand-alone command-line tool (installable via pip - the code in this repository).
 2. As a Python library for integrating into your favorite bioinformatics pipeline (installable via pip - the code in this repository).
 3. As a web-server for examining disorder predictions on individual sequences found at [https://metapredict.net/](https://metapredict.net/).
-4. *NEW as of August 2022:* as a Google Colab notebook for batch-predicting disorder scores for larger numbers of sequences: [**LINK HERE**](https://colab.research.google.com/drive/1UOrOxun9i23XDE8lFo_4I89Tw8P3Z1D-?usp=sharing).
-Performance-wise, batch mode can predict the entire yeast proteome in ~6 min.
+4. *NEW as of August 2022:* as a Google Colab notebook for batch-predicting disorder scores for larger numbers of sequences: [**LINK HERE**](https://colab.research.google.com/github/idptools/metapredict/blob/batch_mode/colab/metapredict_colab.ipynb).
+Performance-wise, batch mode can predict the entire yeast proteome in ~1.5 min.
+5. *NEW as of May 2023:* as part of the [ALBATROSS paper](https://www.biorxiv.org/content/10.1101/2023.05.08.539824), we provide a colab notebook for predicting IDRs on a proteome-wide scale [**LINK HERE**](https://colab.research.google.com/github/holehouse-lab/ALBATROSS-colab/blob/main/idrome_constructor/idrome_constructor.ipynb).